-I'm Swedish, 32 years old, and PhD candidate in the Molecular Ecology and Evolution Lab at Lund University, Sweden.
-There I work with bioinformatics to understand how evolution has shaped the genomes of hosts and their microbes.
+I'm Swedish, 32 years old, and live with my husband in Lund, Sweden.
+I'm currently a PhD candidate in the Molecular Ecology and Evolution Lab at Lund University.
+There I use bioinformatics to understand how evolution has shaped the genomes of hosts and their microbes.

 I have two great supervisors, Dr. Charlie Cornwallis and Dr. Olof Hellgren.
 In addition I have support from my co-supervisor, Dr. Bengt Hansson, my scientific mentor, Dr. Dag Ahrén, and several seniors in my lab.

 My PhD project ends in the spring of 2018, so this is when I plan to have my dissertation.
 After my PhD, I plan to pursue a post doc.
 Research suits me well, and I believe my curiosity and drive benefit me in that aspect.

 I am very interested in a future post doc or bioinformatic position using genomic and bioinformatic tools to answer interesting evolutionary or ecological questions.
 Research labs outside Sweden are especially appealing for a post doc.
 If you have any suggestions of potential positions or available grants you think I should apply for, please contact me.